 En español | Not only are television screens getting larger, but the tally of must-watch shows is increasing across a growing number of streaming services.

-Streaming allows viewers to select programs to view on their own time, with the ability to play, pause, rewind, easily turn on subtitles or even change the language of a show.
-Instead of making viewers wait a full week for a new episode, an entire season often is made available at once.
+On the plus side, streaming allows viewers to select programs to watch on their own time, and enables them to play, pause, rewind, easily turn on subtitles or even change the language of a show.
+Instead of making viewers wait a full week for a new episode, an entire season is often made available at once.

 “The positive of the contemporary television environment is the sheer richness of content out there, of new material, and the easy availability of watching entire runs of shows 10, 20, 50 years old,” says Josh Jackson, assistant director of the media studies program at the University of California, Berkeley.
 “The downside is the research that has to go into determining who’s playing what and which $15-a-month streaming service is the best match for you.”

 Cable TV channels will continue to exist because “they serve their parent corporations a unique economic opportunity,” he says.
 “Broadcast television is still the primary vehicle for advertisers to reach a massive audience quickly.”

 But much of television relies on advertisers who prioritize viewers ages 18 to 49, and content is created to appeal to that age group.